ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/_index.md

 who_is_this_for: This Learning Path is for Java developers aiming to optimize application performance on Arm-based servers.
 It is especially valuable for those migrating applications from x86-based to Arm-based instances.

 learning_objectives:
-    - Describe the key differences between differing individual Java Garbage Collectors (GCs).
+    - Describe the key differences between individual Java Garbage Collectors (GCs).
     - Monitor and interpret Garbage Collector performance metrics.
     - Adjust core parameters to optimize performance for your specific workload.